-- i) The estimate of work has been sanctioned by the competent authority and that all charges constituting the estimates are within the scope of sanction; - ii) The quantities of work actually executed are not at variance with the quantities of work theoretically worked out in the approved estimates.
-In case of variation detailed scrutiny be made and results together with financial implications pointed out. - All payments and supplies of materials are strictly in accordance with the terms of contract/agreements and the rates provided in the sanctioned estimate vis-a-vis the schedule of rates; - iv) Any surplus materials at site of the completed works of materials due to or from contractors etc. have been proper accounted for in the accounts/stocks; - In case of work susceptible to measurement, the payment is in accordance with measurement and the rates and quantity of work executed are as per the sanctioned estimates and no financial irregularity or serious accounting error involved; - vi) The expenditure incurred on the work is not in excess of the sanctioned estimate; - vii) Charges on account of work charged established are in order;
+- i) the estimate of work has been sanctioned by the competent authority and that all charges constituting the estimates are within the scope of sanction; - the quantities of work actually executed are not at variance with the quantities of work theoretically worked out in the approved estimates.
+In case of variation detailed scrutiny be made and results together with financial implications pointed out; - iii) all payments and supplies of materials are strictly in accordance with the terms of contract/agreements and the rates provided in the sanctioned estimate vis-a-viz the schedule of rates; - iv) any surplus materials at site of the completed works or materials due to or from contractors etc. have been proper accounted for in the accounts/stocks; - v) in case of work susceptible to measurement, the payment is in accordance with measurement and the rates and quantity of work executed are as per the sanctioned estimates and no financial irregularity or serious accounting error involved; - vi) the expenditure incurred on the work is not in excess of the sanctioned estimate; - vii) charges on account of work charged establishment are in order; - viii) measurement recorded in the MB for the material supplied and used on work are as per store issue records and indents and no fictitious claims for labour or materials are involved; - ix) the expenditure has been correctly booked against the work and check measurement as per instructions No 42-IV of the MOIs have been made by the SDO/XEN and results recorded on the MB; - x) the material account of the work be examined so that it may be seen that without sufficient reason materials are not collected in excess of the requirements of works, that charges

-- viii) Measurement recorded in the MB for the material supplied and used on work are as per store issue records and indents and no fictitious claims for labour or materials are involved - ix) The expenditure has been correctly booked against the work and check measurement as per instructions No 42-IV of the MOIs have been made by the SDO/XEN and results recorded on the MB. - x) The material account of the work be examined so that it may be seen that without sufficient reason materials are not collected in excess of the requirements of works, that charges debitable to contractors are not shown in material accounts, that rules relating to the verification of material are observed and differences are adjusted in accordance with rules. - xi) In case of completed work, quantities of work executed and paid may be compared with quantities of work sanctioned in the estimates and rate approved to verify that there are no variations involving serious financial irregularities. - (G) Form-4 (Register of receipts and issue of stores)
+- debitable to contractors are not shown in material accounts, that rules relating to the verification of material are observed and differences are adjusted in accordance with rules; - xi) in case of completed work, quantities of work executed and paid may be compared with quantities of work sanctioned in the estimates and rate approved to verify that there are no variations involving serious financial irregularities.

+(G) Form-4 (Register of receipts and issue of stores)